 Borglum got fired by the KKK though which freed him up to do a national monument at Mt.
 Rushmore.
 Built during the Great Depression, Borglum had to lobby politicians and the public to get this sculpture done because federal money was scarce.
 Dying before his sculpture was done, his son Lincoln finished the project for his father.

 You could tell many other people had also come from far and wide because the car park was full of cars with license plates from far and wide.
-The Mt Rushmore car park was a really good hunting ground for the children’s US and Canada license plate game that we had started on our road trip to teach them the US states.

 We enjoyed our visit to Mt Rushmore.
 In some ways, it was anticlimactic because we felt we had seen it already.